 But is it a good idea to apply this logic to a beach holiday destination?
 That’s the sort of holiday made or broken by the sunshine!

-I found out for myself last year when a bunch of colleagues and I decided to pop down to Boracay, subsequent to our team meeting in Manila.
+I found out for myself last year when a bunch of colleagues and I decided to pop down to Boracay after our team meeting in Manila.
 Not only were we going during typhoon season, we intended to go for only 3 nights.
 Deducting the travel days, we were giving ourselves only 2 full days to get lucky.
 Not great odds for Boracay in the rainy season!

-We stayed at what is widely considered to be the best beach of Boracay, the Station 1 beach.
-Typical Philippine boats with bamboo outriggers took us to the Boracay landing, where we took tuktuks to reach Station 1.
+We were booked at what is widely considered to be the best beach of Boracay, the Station 1 beach.
+Philippine boats with bamboo outriggers took us to the Boracay landing, where we took tuktuks to reach Station 1 beach.

 Boracay (at least before the island’s shutdown) is infamous for its lack of municipal infrastructure relative to its density.
 I had already heard of this.
-Someone I knew told me once that he wandered inland while vacationing in Boracay, and found the heaps of garbage just dumped and hidden in the remaining forest on the island.
+Someone I knew once told me that he wandered inland while vacationing in Boracay, and found the heaps of garbage just dumped in the remaining forest on the island.

 But I think I didn’t quite factor it in, perhaps because you never see these images.
 I’d only seen the fantastic beach images of Boracay.